The Disclosure and Barring Service (DBS) provide a criminal record checking service to help businesses make safe recruitment decisions.

 Our experts then review every single application, to double-check the information is correct.
 It doesn't matter whether it's a Basic, Standard or Enhanced DBS, they are all checked carefully.

 Some errors can only be spotted by a sharp eye and experience.
-Any errors found by our experts or electronic system, are then where possible, immediately rectified or if this is not possible the application is returned for clarification or further information to the applicant.
+Any errors found by our experts or electronic system, are then where possible, immediately rectified or if this is not possible the application is returned for clarification or further information to the user.

 One final check is made over the DBS application by one of our Countersignatories.